|Back of a TSR t-shirt advertising the upcoming third edition.

 The second was Kenzer & Company, which released Hackmaster in May 2001.
 This pseudo-parody game, based on an absurdist take of old-school D&D as filtered through the medium of the popular Knights of the Dinner Table comics, took every caricature of classic D&D and dialed it to 11.
 Taking advantage of a unique legal loophole, they were able to use the AD&D 1st and 2nd edition rules as a baseline for their work.

-|The original "Collector's Edition".|
+|The original "Collector's Edition".

 BFRPG (Basic Fantasy RPG), the first OSR game, was announced and released by Chris Gonnerman in a very incomplete form on the Dragonsfoot forums on 20 January 2006.
 BFRPG was a new type of game, in that it was an unabashedly old type of game.
-Built from the OGL, it was not merely inspired by older editions (as Castles & Crusades was) but specifically attempted to recreate the 1981 B/X edition of D&D. It was not 100% faithful to B/X: it separated race and class, used ascending AC, and made numerous other changes, but there was no doubt overall as to what it sought to do, something made very clear by its creator (insofar as was possible: the OGL forbids any use or direct comparison to Dungeons & Dragons or other elements of what it terms Wizards of the Coast "Product Identity", either in your work or as advertising, which is why OSR games are always advertised as being "compatible with X edition of the world's most popular fantasy game" and the like; fear of litigation made designers even more vague and handwavy in these early days).
+Built from the OGL, it was not merely inspired by older editions (as Castles & Crusades was) but specifically attempted to recreate the 1981 B/X edition of D&D. It was not 100% faithful to B/X: it separated race and class, used ascending AC, and made numerous other changes, but there was no doubt overall as to what it sought to do, something made very clear by its creator (insofar as was possible: the OGL forbids any use of or direct comparison to Dungeons & Dragons or other elements of what it terms Wizards of the Coast "Product Identity", either in your work or as advertising, which is why OSR games are always so vaguely advertised as being "compatible with X edition of the world's most popular fantasy game" and the like; fear of litigation made designers even more vague and handwavy in these early days).
 While unfinished when first released, BFRPG was rapidly iterated to the point that it could be run, with updates coming as much as daily early on, and received steady official support and soon a healthy forum of its own.

-|Cover of OSRIC v0.03|
+|Cover of OSRIC v0.03

 The game which would become OSRIC was begun in late 2004, by Matthew Finch, a retired lawyer.
 He wrote an initial 76,000-word draft before handing off the project to Stuart Marshall, who would become the project's main editor and driver and see it through to completion.

 I don't credit myself with the success of OSRIC, only for recognizing the legal framework that allowed a true retro-clone.
 The success of OSRIC was due to Stuart Marshall.
 I did a lot of the art (all of it in the first release, which has thankfully been leavened with more skillful work from others in the later versions), and obviously my original draft comprised the majority of the text, but basically I was out of the loop before OSRIC’s release.
-In retrospect, too, I was hitting a bipolar downslope right at that point, so I wasn’t doing much of anything.

 —Matthew Finch, 2011